jina-ai/jina/README.md

 If we want to further upgade your Flow with Docker Compose or Kubernetes, we will first need to containerize the Executors.
 The easiest way to do that is by using [Jina Hub](https://hub.jina.ai).

-Move each of the two Executors to a separate folder with one Python file in each and keep the Flow codes in `main.py`:
+Move each of the two Executors to a separate folder with one Python file in each:
    - `ImageEmbeddingExecutor` -> 📁 `embed_img/exec.py`
    - `IndexExecutor` -> 📁 `match_img/exec.py`